hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 New art technologies don't exist in a vacuum—they inherit the sociopolitical issues around them.
 Inevitably, people conflate these external issues with the artistic, aesthetic ones (perhaps combined with a bit of [status quo bias](/2022/12/16/knee-jerk-responses.html)).

 I argue that it's better to keep them separate: if we want to understand how the art will evolve in the future, we shouldn't present our socioeconomic concerns as artistic judgments.
-This may be difficult; I suspect it's easier to accept a new artistic style when it doesn't make you feel threatened.
+This may be difficult; I suspect it's easier to accept a new artistic style when it doesn't make you feel threatened ("Old Town Road"'s [removal from the country charts](https://en.wikipedia.org/wiki/Old_Town_Road#Genre_controversy) is another example).

 Hip-hop came from dual turntables and faders, deployed in funk party culture in poor New York neighborhoods.
 When hip-hop blew up in the 1980s, the backlash said "hip-hop isn't really music" or "it's degenerate."
 While this was in part about aesthetics (when "it's not music" means "it doesn't sound like the music I grew up with"), it was mostly racism.
 That is, people disguised their racism as artistic judgements.